Griffen, Sears lift No. 3 Alabama over rival Auburn 77-69

 BIG PICTURE

-Alabama: Has won 13 of its last 14 and four in a row. … Lost both meetings with the Tigers last season. … Outscored Auburn 44-20 in the paint.
+Alabama: Has won 13 of its last 14. … Lost both meetings with the Tigers last season. … Outscored Auburn 44-20 in the paint.

 Auburn: Fell to 1-2 against Top 25 teams this season.
 Hosted its first Top 5 team since losing to No. 2 Kentucky 68-53 on Feb.
 11, 2012.
 Made 22 of 26 free throws (84.6%).